openshift-labs/learn-katacoda/servicemesh/istio-fasttrack/08-rate-limiting.md

 a rate limit on the `ratings` service.

 ## Quotas in Istio
-Quota Management enables services to allocate and free quota on a based on rules called _dimensions_.
+Quota Management enables services to allocate and free quota based on rules called _dimensions_.
 Quotas are used as a relatively simple resource management tool to provide some fairness between service consumers when contending for limited resources.